metatooling/checkon/docs/usage.rst

 .. code-block:: bash

-    $ checkon test --inject ../lib1 dependents https://github.com/metatooling/lib2
+    $ checkon test --inject--new ../lib1 --inject-base git+https://github.com/metatooling/lib1@master dependents https://github.com/metatooling/lib2

-Checkon will clone ``lib2``, run its test suite, and show if there are any failures.
+Checkon will clone ``lib2``, run its test suite, and show if there are any failures in the version on my branch specified by ``--inject-new`` that pass under the ``master`` verion on GitHub specified by ``--inject-base``.

 .. code-block:: text